 Looking at Figure 7, the main question for a designer (or evaluation laboratory) is to best trade the amount of shares and the amount of noise that he has to add to his implementation, in order to reach a certain security level.
-This is essential since increasing these parameters has a strong impact on the performances of the implementation.
-Unfortunately, for large security levels, the proper estimation of the number of traces required to reach a certain success rate becomes intensive

-(because of statistical sampling issues).
-Already in simulations, running 1000 attacks, each of them using $10^5$ queries is expensive.
+This is essential since increasing these parameters has a strong impact on the performance of the implementation.
+Unfortunately, for high security levels, the proper estimation of the number of traces required to reach a certain success rate becomes intensive (because of statistical sampling issues).
+Already in simulations, running 1000 attacks, each of them using 10^5 queries, is time consuming.
 And when moving to the analysis of real traces (taking much more time to be generated and space to be stored), this limitation becomes even more critical.
 Interestingly, this is exactly the context where an information theoretic analysis becomes useful.
-That is, since the mutual information can be estimated from single query leakage vectors $\mathbf{L}1^i$ , it requires much less data to estimate properly.
-And following [18], Theorem 2, it should hold that the mutual information $\mathbf{I}(S; \mathbf{L}1^1, \mathbf{L}1^2, \ldots)$ is directly correlated with the number of traces required to reach a certain success rate.
-As a consequence, we also plotted an estimation of this number, based on the inverse of the mutual information multiplied with a constant factor c.
+Given a leakage model, the mutual information $I(S; L_1^1, L_1^2, ...)$ can be estimated with less data than the success rate of the corresponding template attack.
+And following [20], Theorem 2, it should hold that this mutual information is reasonably correlated with the number of traces required to reach a certain success rate.
+In order to confirm this expectation, we plotted an estimation of this number, based on the inverse of the mutual information multiplied with a constant factor c.
 As illustrated in Figure 8, this approximation holds nearly perfectly, with the same constant c for all attacks, essentially depending on the success rate to reach (here 90%).
-Summarizing, these simulated experiments confirm the relevance of an information theoretic analysis in the context of physical security evaluations.
+Summarizing, these simulations confirm the relevance of an information theoretic analysis when designing countermeasures against side-channel attacks.